Tinh-Nguyen-2801/CSE360_HelloGithub/README.md

-# CSE360_HelloGithub
+# cse360_helloworld
-This is a practice of Github during the course CSE 360
+This repository is to serve as CSE360 GitHub tutorial.

+This is a change reflecting a commit done by Tinh Nguyen.